-For 2022, federal spuds in the CRVFO were 14.6% of the CARMMS high scenario, with active well counts 43% of the high scenario.
-Since tracking began in 2016, spuds have averaged 23% of the high scenario.
-In the same period, active well counts have averaged less than half of the high scenario.
-Because construction emissions are driven by spud counts, CRVFO spuds tracking at 14.6% of the CARMMS high scenario for 2022 means that report year construction emissions also tracked at 14.6% of the 2025 high scenario.
-With active well counts less than half of the low scenario, active well emissions are well below those projected in CARMMS.
-Figure 13 and Figure 14 show that CRVFO federal production has been consistently less than the CARMMS low scenario for both oil and gas.
-Since CARMMS tracking commenced in 2016, CRVFO first year federal oil production has averaged less than 5% of the federal field office total, with 8.3% the most recent value.
-First year gas production during 2022 was 3% of the federal portion within the field office and has averaged about 6% over the tracking period.
+In 2023, federal spuds in the CRVFO represented 5.2% of the CARMMS high scenario, while active well counts were 41.7% of that scenario.
+Since tracking began in 2016, spuds have averaged about 20% of the high scenario, and active well counts have remained below 50%.
+Because construction emissions are directly tied to spud counts, CRVFO's 5.2% spud rate indicates that 2023 construction emissions also tracked at 5.2% of the 2025 high scenario.
+With active well counts remaining below even the low scenario, associated emissions are significantly lower than CARMMS projections.
+CRVFO federal production has consistently fallen below the CARMMS low scenario for both oil and gas.
+Since 2016, first-year federal oil production in the CRVFO has averaged less than 5% of the total for the federal field office.